haihala/haihala.github.io/src/lib/posts/zombie-game.md

 limbo of ember.js, never to completely die but slowly fading to obscurity.
 JS just isn't a good option for game development.
 It's not fast like a compiled language nor does it offer particularly good mechanics for handling concepts such as vectors.
-The only thing going for it is being the linqua franca of the web, so when that rug is pulled, no reason remains.
-I do acknowledge that wasm is still a long way from being there.
+The only thing going for it is being the lingua franca of the web, so when that rug is pulled, no reason remains.
+I do acknowledge that Wasm is still a long way from being there.
 Here is to hoping it will get here before nuclear fission.

-Maybe this project will continue, maybe even in this form, but for now I'm satisfied in my experiement and not craving more of this..
+Maybe this project will continue, maybe even in this form, but for now I'm satisfied in my experiment and not craving more of this..